Working With ChemSex

 - Developing confidence to work effectively with these clients, toward better sexual well-being.

-Training time is from 1pm to 7pm.
-Registration is 30 minutes before.
+Training time is from 1pm to 7pm, registration starts 12:30pm.